8 ways to find like-minded friends online

 So try out these eight ways to connect with new friends on your wavelength.
 And let’s face it, you can never have too many…

-Meetup is a brilliant resource used all over the world to connect people by their common interests.
+Meetup is a brilliant resource used all over the world to connect people by their common interests and meeting friends online.
 You can find everything in your area from yoga classes, singles walking groups, book clubs, or social evenings for friendly get-togethers.
 It’s invaluable if you’ve moved somewhere new and don’t know anyone.

-Not just for romantic hook-ups, there are plenty of dating-style apps that can now hook you up with a new friend.
+Not just for romantic hook-ups, there are plenty of dating-style apps making new friends online.
 For instance, Friender lets you connect with people nearby who share the same interests as you.
 Some dating apps are even branching out to friendships too – like Bumble bff (Bumble for friends).
 Just swipe through until you find someone who you have something in common with, see if you match and set up a friend date.
 Easy.

 If you consider yourself a foodie, joining a local supper club is a great way to meet new people while enjoying incredible new dishes.
 To find one near you, Eatwith is a good place to start.
 It doesn’t matter if you’re a solo diner or bringing your other half, you’re sure to get stuck into some great conversation with fellow food-lovers.